let-def/lrgrep/old/FUTURE.md

 ## Performance

-- [ ] More **non-determinism**, for Automaton generation and for reduction simulation
+- [x] More **non-determinism**, for Automaton generation and for reduction simulation
   - Keeping an NFA longer won't increase the performance of the generator itself, but will help with coverage analysis.
   - [x] For reduction simulation, one of the main trick to increase performance.
 (Already mostly NFA-based)
-  - [ ] Maybe we don't need DFA at all, runtime matching performance might be sufficient with an NFA?
+  - [x] Maybe we don't need DFA at all, runtime matching performance might be sufficient with an NFA?
 We can experiment if DFA size becomes problematic.
-  - [ ] Keeping an NFA will help implementing the **correct capture semantics**.
+  - [x] Keeping an NFA will help implementing the **correct capture semantics**.
 (Fixed in PR#2, however I maintain that NFA will be more helpful!)
+  Lrgrep-v3 implements correct capture semantics, and what I found to be the right amount of determinism for both performance and ease of implementation.
-- [ ] The automaton we produce is not optimized at the moment.
+- [x] The automaton we produce is not optimized at the moment.
 Some dead branches could be cleaned up, and a minimization algorithm will help (an extension of Valmari to "partial transition functions", or some heuristics applied either on the NFA or the DFA)

 ### Datastructures